basarsy/TaskManagerAPI/README.md

 # ✅ TaskManagerAPI

 TaskManagerAPI is a simple, modular, and extensible RESTful API built with ASP.NET Core.
-It provides a structured solution for managing tasks — create, update, list, delete, assign, deassign and mark as completed — and managing users — create, update, delete —  with a clean architecture and DTO validation.
+It provides a structured solution for managing tasks — create, update, list, delete, assign, unassign and mark as completed — and managing users — create, update, delete —  with a clean architecture and DTO validation.

 ---